 Application requirements vary from one international school to the next.
 Generally, expats applying to an international school usually need to provide the following:

 School records from previous school

 A photograph of the child

-A copy of the applicant’s Déclaration d’admissibilité à l’enseignement en Anglais issued by the Ministry of Education
+A copy of the applicant’s Déclaration d’admissibilité à l’enseignement en Anglais (declaration of eligibility for instruction in English) issued by the Ministry of Education